 "Those who favor licenses for illegal immigrants say that licenses provide more information about who is living in any given community, help undocumented residents better understand driving laws and road rules, help keep bad drivers off the road and improve our national security.
 Those who oppose licenses say giving undocumented immigrants driver's licenses offers government approval of their illegal immigration status which could lead to even further immigration in the future.
 They also claim that national security is at risk if undocumented immigrants are allowed such licenses."

-The Mexican American Legal Defence and Educational Fund (MALDEF), in a Jan.
+The Mexican American Legal Defense and Educational Fund (MALDEF), in a Jan.
 2004 presentation entitled "Immigrant Access to State Driver’s Licenses: A Tool Kit for Advocates," stated:

 "Immigrant driver’s license restrictions demonstrably do not deter illegal immigration, but they do cost lives.
 State Departments of Motor Vehicles (DMVs) are charged with guaranteeing the safety of our roads and highways, but they neither have the resources to enforce, nor are they effective in enforcing, federal immigration policy...